CreativeInquiry/terrapattern-website/README.md

-This is the website and front-end for the Terrapattern project.
-For complete information about the project, please see the main repository at <https://www.github.com/terrapattern> or the project itself at <http://www.terrapattern.com>.
+This is the codebase for the user interface for the Terrapattern project.

+For information about the project itself, or to try out the project, please see the [Terrapattern website at http://www.terrapattern.com](http://www.terrapattern.com).

-Note that this project will not work without a **search server** from which to request search results.
-To configure and run your own search server, see the documentation in the [main terrapattern repository](https://www.github.com/terrapattern).
+For technical details about the machine learning and search code, please see the repository at <https://www.github.com/terrapattern>.

 ## Team